5 Ways being more active can improve workplace productivity and more...

 Prevention of Illness

 One of the greatest causes of loss of productivity in the workplace is employee illness.
 Most of these illnesses relate to bacterial and viral infections that cause colds and flu.
-There is a large body of research indicating that regular moderate exercise enhance the body’s immune system to fight of these nasty germs.
+There is a large body of research indicating that regular moderate exercise enhances the body’s immune system to fight of these nasty germs.
 One study at the University of Illinois used rats.
 All were exposed to a flu virus over a period of days.
 At the same time, the rats were divided into groups.
 One group was forced into a sedentary existence; another group was given the opportunity for moderate exercise – wheel treadmills, etc. The group that engaged in moderate exercise.
 Half of the sedentary mice died from the virus.
 Only 12% of the moderate exercisers died.
 This particular flu virus is often fatal to rodents but only makes humans ill.
 Cells were examined, and it was found that the exercising rats had more T-1 cells (those that fight diseases) than the non-exercising rats.

 Soft Skill Development